Higher Ext-groups and Relatively Supercuspidal Spectra: Abstract

 \section{Abstract}

 Relatively supercuspidal representations are analogue of supercuspidal representations in the relative Langlands program.
 This work studies relatively supercuspidal representations using top degree Ext-groups via the Schneider-Stuhler duality.
-As examples, the relatively supercuspidal spectra for the Galois case and the triple product case are determined.
+As examples, the relatively supercuspidal spectra for the Flicker-Rallis case and the diagonal case are determined.